"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

 The study asked whether LLMs differ in how they respond to delusional content, whether accumulated conversational context affects those responses, and what qualitative features characterise risk and safety across models.
 When presented with a set of clinically concerning prompts, the five models tested separated into two distinct tiers.
 GPT-4o, Grok 4.1 Fast, and Gemini 3 Pro consistently produced high-risk, low-safety responses; Claude Opus 4.5 and GPT-5.2 Instant produced the opposite pattern.
 Furthermore, models arriving at similar quantitative outcomes often did so through qualitatively different mechanisms.

 Because every model encountered the same pre-generated conversation history at each context level, the effect of accumulated context could be isolated directly.
 That effect was substantial, but its direction depended entirely on the model.
 The same delusional material that increased risk in the unsafe group activated stronger, more interventionist responses in the safer models.
-This interaction is the study's central finding: long context functioned less as an inherent risk factor than as a stress test of safety architecture, revealing whether a model treats prior context as a worldview to inherit or as evidence to evaluate.
+This divergence is the study's central finding: long context functioned less as an inherent risk factor than as a stress test of safety architecture, revealing whether a model treats prior context as a worldview to inherit or as evidence to evaluate.

-{\looseness=-1 Several of these findings converge with recent work.
-Model differences in handling high-risk mental health content appear across methods, from single-prompt vignettes (Moore et al., 2025; Shen et al., 2025) to multi-turn benchmarks assessing delusions specifically (Paech, 2025; Yeung et al., 2025).
-Studies examining temporal dynamics have also reported that risk tends to increase as interactions progress (Pombal et al., 2025; Weilnhammer et al., 2026), a pattern consistent with the unsafe models in the present data.
-However, no prior work has identified the reverse: that accumulated context could also activate stronger safety responses.
+Several of these findings converge with recent work.
+Model differences in handling high-risk mental health content appear across methods, from single-prompt vignettes \cite{ref45,ref71} to multi-turn benchmarks assessing delusions specifically \cite{ref61,ref78}.
+Studies examining temporal dynamics have also reported that risk tends to increase as interactions progress \cite{ref64,ref75}, a pattern consistent with the unsafe models in the present data.
+However, we are not aware of prior work identifying the reverse: that accumulated context can also activate stronger safety responses.
 This may partly reflect the recency of models with safety architecture strong enough to produce that pattern.
 The finding also has methodological implications for the field.
-If context can reverse the direction of safety performance depending on the model, evaluations conducted at zero or short context -- representing the majority of published work in this area -- risk underestimating danger in some systems, while missing the safety gains that context activates in others. }
+If context can reverse the direction of safety performance depending on the model, evaluations conducted at zero or short context – representing the majority of published work in this area – risk underestimating danger in some systems, while missing the safety gains that context activates in others.